 Each crew will have a male and female instructor.
 In addition to advanced first aid and camping skills, Forest Corps Instructors are highly trained and experienced experts in multiple fields of study from outdoor education and ethics to natural sciences.
 Instructors will be a resource for support and feedback.
 Participants will lead the activities and teach the lessons.

 Forest Corps incorporates education into all aspect of the program through real hands-on experience.
 Local examples of nature, living history and land use are used as models to understand the ideology and problem solving techniques behind current wilderness ethics, policies and practices.
 Participants can take what they learn in Forest Corps and apply it in any environment.

-Two Forest Corps sessions will be offered during the 2014 summer: Session 1 is June 25 - July 9 and Session 2 is July 23-August 6.
+Two Forest Corps sessions will be offered during the 2016 summer: Session 1 is July 13 - July 27 and Session 2 is August 3 - August 17.
 The cost is $650/participant for each session.
 A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
 A round-trip shuttle from the Minneapolis/St. Paul airport is included in your fee.

 NATIONAL ADVANCED YOUTH LEADERSHIP EXPERIENCE

 National Advanced Youth Leadership Experience (NAYLE) is an exciting program where young men and women enhance their leadership skills.
 Participants will expand upon the team building and ethical decision making skills learned in National Youth Leadership Training (NYLT).
 NAYLE emphasizes leadership, teamwork, and selfless service using the core elements of NYLT to make these skills intuitive.